Introduction to Stokes structures

+In higher dimensions, such a dichotomy (regular/irregular singularity) also exists for meromorphic bundles with flat connection (\resp holonomic $\cD$-modules).
+The work of P\ptbl Deligne \cite{Deligne70} has provided a notion of meromorphic connection with regular singularities and a Riemann-Hilbert correspondence has been obtained by P\ptbl Deligne in such a case, and by M\ptbl Kashiwara on the one hand, and Z\ptbl Mebkhout on the other hand in the case of holonomic $\cD$-modules with regular singularities.
+The target category for this correspondence is that of $\CC$-perverse sheaves.
+Moreover, the Fuchs criterion has been generalized by Z\ptbl Mebkhout: the irregularity number is now replaced by the irregularity complex, which is also a perverse sheaf.

+When the irregularity perverse sheaf is not zero, it can be refined, giving rise to Newton polygons on strata of a stratification adapted to the characteristic variety of the holonomic $\cD$-module (\cf \cite{L-M99}).

-The purpose of these lectures is to develop the original idea of P\ptbl Deligne and B\ptbl Malgrange, and make it enter the frame of perverse sheaves, so that it can be extended to arbitrary dimensions.
+These lectures will be mainly concerned with the second aspect of the the Riemann-Hilbert correspondence for meromorphic connections or holonomic $\cD$-modules, and the main keyword will be the Stokes phenomenon in higher dimension.
+Their purpose is to develop the original idea of P\ptbl Deligne and B\ptbl Malgrange, and make it enter the frame of perverse sheaves, so that it can be extended to arbitrary dimensions.
 This has been motivated by recent beautiful results of T\ptbl Mochizuki \cite{Mochizuki08,Mochizuki07b}, who has rediscovered it and shown the powerfulness of this point of view in higher dimension.